Commentary

 If these become law, the telecom industry will effectively govern itself and place unregulated and unmonitored radiating wireless infrastructure wherever they please.
 Property values and scenic beauty will take a dive while the health of humans and ecosystems will literally be placed in harm’s way.

-Solving this problem will require the creation of state level regulations which guarantee the use of peer reviewed scientific research on safe setbacks and allow the scientific evidence of radio frequency harms to be considered while determining placement of wireless infrastructure.
+Solving these problems will require the creation of state level regulations which guarantee the use of peer reviewed scientific research on safe setbacks and allow the scientific evidence of radio frequency harms to be considered while determining placement of wireless infrastructure.

 Alison Despathy is Community and Environmental Health Director for Vermonters for a Clean Environment (VCE).
 This article was first published in the VCE 2025 End Year Report which can be accessed at vce.org